jacksonbenete/goro/docs/companions-20080910.md

 For `PACKETVER=20080910`, official-style clients use the full `ZC_PROPERTY_HOMUN` packet (`0x022E`) for homunculus status refreshes.
-`ZC_HO_PAR_CHANGE` (`0x07DB`) starts at `PACKETVER >= 20090610`, so a modern
+`ZC_HO_PAR_CHANGE` (`0x07DB`) starts at `PACKETVER >= 20090610`, so old clients
-rAthena tree must be patched to send a full `0x022E` refresh for old clients when homunculus HP, SP, or EXP changes.
+need the server to send a full `0x022E` refresh when homunculus HP, SP, or EXP changes.

-The required patch is documented in [rAthena setup](rathena-setup.md).
-Without it, the homunculus status window can show stale HP/SP/EXP after the initial info packet.
+Current upstream rAthena and the Goro-compatible rAthena branch contain that fallback.
+Older rAthena checkouts without it can show stale HP/SP/EXP after the initial info packet.
+See [rAthena setup](rathena-setup.md) for the recommended server branch.

 ## Visual And Data Notes